cosinekitty/astronomy/source/js/README.md

 <a name="LongitudeFromSun"></a>

 ## LongitudeFromSun(body, date) ⇒ <code>number</code>
+**Kind**: global function
+**Returns**: <code>number</code> - An angle in degrees in the range [0, 360).
+     Values less than 180 indicate that the body is to the east of the Sun as seen from the Earth; that is, the body sets after the Sun does and is visible in the evening sky.
+     Values greater than 180 indicate that the body is to the west of the Sun and is visible in the morning sky.
+**Brief**: Calculates the longitude separation between the Sun and the given body.

 Calculates the ecliptic longitude difference between the given body and the Sun as seen from the Earth at a given moment in time.